Priors leading to well-behaved Coulomb and Riesz gases versus zeroth-order phase transitions -- a potential-theoretic characterization: Large deviations

-Thus, the upper bound in question is obtained by taking $\mu_{0}$ as the minimizer of $E_{\Phi}$ (using that $D_{\mu_{0}}(\mu_{0})=0).$ We note that this proof of\emph{ \ref{eq:classical}} is closely related to the proof of the result in \cite[Cor 1.6]{berm10}, saying that $N^{-1}H^{(N)},$ identified with a functional on $\mathcal{P}(X),$ Gamma-converges towards $E$ (which implies\emph{ \ref{eq:classical}} and is, in fact, equivalent to\emph{ \ref{eq:classical}} for all $\Phi$). \end{proof} We note that the Bernstein-Markov inequality fails in the previous example (with $\phi=0),$ as is seen by taking $\mu=\delta_{0}.$ \begin{rem} The proof of the first point is similar to the proof of the corresponding result in \cite{ki-s}, which is claimed without any assumptions on $\mu_{0}$ (see the discussion in Section \ref{subsec:General-pair-interactions}).
+Thus, the upper bound in question is obtained by taking $\mu_{0}$ as the minimizer of $E_{\Phi}$ (using that $D_{\mu_{0}}(\mu_{0})=0).$ We note that this proof of\emph{ \ref{eq:classical}} is closely related to the proof of the result in \cite[Cor 1.6]{berm10}, saying that $N^{-1}H^{(N)},$ identified with a functional on $\mathcal{P}(X),$ Gamma-converges towards $E$ (which implies\emph{ \ref{eq:classical}} and is, in fact, equivalent to\emph{ \ref{eq:classical}} for all $\Phi$). \end{proof} \begin{rem} The proof of the first point is similar to the proof of the corresponding result in \cite{ki-s}, which is claimed without any assumptions on $\mu_{0}$ (see the discussion in Section \ref{subsec:General-pair-interactions}).
 The main difference is that the Bernstein-Markov-property of $\mu_{0}$ is used here to justify the upper bound in \cite[Lemma 4]{ki-s}, which does not hold for a general $\mu_{0}$ (by Example \ref{exa:counter with V}) and which corresponds to\ref{eq:limsup of F Phi using BM} here.
 See also \cite[Section 4]{b-l-w} for another approach based on the Bernstein-Markov-property. \end{rem}